itoss/GettingAndCleaningData/README.md

 THE SCRIPT

-	As described in comment on the original script on github
+	As described in comment on the original script on github (please open the run_analysis.R file at the same repository)

 CODE BOOK